aarongilly/notes/content/Presence.md

 The desire for more, the desire for progress, can be the enemy of enjoying the process.
 The process is all there is.
 It is today.
 It is the present. [[Love the Process]]. [[Results are not Presence]].

+You may ask yourself, which of your [[Three Selves]] have you been listening to lately?

 ---
 ### Source
 - [[Stillness is the Key]]